I have been teaching mathematics in an Australian High School since 1982, and I am a contributing author to mathematics text books.

 He was born in Pisa in 1170 AD and died there around 1250 AD.

-Fibonacci travelled widely, and in 1202 he published Liber abaci, which was based on his knowledge of arithmetic and algebra developed during his extensive travels.
+Fibonacci traveled widely, and in 1202 he published Liber abaci, which was based on his knowledge of arithmetic and algebra developed during his extensive travels.

 One investigation described in Liber abaci refers to how rabbits might breed.